olmjo/tigress-scripts/README.md

 #### Examples

-There are a total of six sets of example scripts in this project.
-Each set can be used to submit a perfectly valid job on (at least) Della and Tukey.
+There are a number of example scripts in this project.
+Each set can be used to submit a perfectly valid job on the above listed systems.
 They are located in the `./examples/` subdirectory.
-The shell scripts with a `.pbs` suffix are PBS scripts for the resource manager.
-These represent a complete description of what resources you need and what steps you need the computing to perform for you.
-The scripts with a `.R` suffix are R scripts that represent our computational jobs.
-The fifth example is for Matlab, and the `.m` script is our computational job.
-The concepts and features demonstrated here should cover nearly all usage.
+The shell scripts with a `.pbs` suffix are PBS scripts for the TORQUE resource manager.
+The shell scripts with a `.slurm` suffix are SLURM scripts.

+In each examples description, below, version for PBS and SLURM are indicated.

+Currently, only Della 4 uses SLURM.
+PBS scripts will work elsewhere.

 ##### Example 0: Bare Bones
+*PBS*, *SLURM*

 This is a bare bones example.
 It requests 1 node with 1 processor on the node.
 It allows the scheduler to kill the job after 10 minutes.
 The script